 In Centro, Ben-Café is just at the end of Praça Osório, a lush mini forest in the city centre.
 The café is hip-AF, but maybe the staffs’ matching dungarees were a step too far.
 The coffee is good and the vibes even better.

-For snacks during the day, just walk into any local-looking shop with a baked goods counter and get yourself stuck into a coxinha (potato and chicken version of a scotch egg) or pastel (crispy pastry – often with a filling.
+For snacks during the day, just walk into any local-looking shop with a baked goods counter and get yourself stuck into a coxinha (potato and chicken version of a scotch egg, and one of the best street foods in South America) or pastel (crispy pastry – often with a filling.
 Note that the plural of pastel is pasteis in Portuguese; lots of people mistake it for pasteles).

 For a more substantial meal, right opposite the Eye Museum is a courtyard of food trucks.
 Here, you’ll find an eclectic mix of cuisines, from crepes to Asian curry to sushi.
 Next door to that is a bar called Basset, which does incredible sandwiches.
 Remember that X- before the description of a burger or sandwich means cheese.